cypress-io/cypress/source/guides/guides/environment-variables.md

 Cypress.env("some") // => "value"
 ```

-[block:callout]
-{
-  "type": "success",
+{% note success Benefits %}
-  "body": "- Great for values that need to be checked into source control and remain the same on all machines",
+- Great for values that need to be checked into source control and remain the same on all machines
-  "title": "Benefits"
-}
-[/block]

-[block:callout]
-{
-  "type": "danger",
+{% endnote %}

+{% note danger Downsides %}
-  "body": "- Only works for values which should be the same on across all machines",
+- Only works for values which should be the same on across all machines
-  "title": "Downsides"
-}
-[/block]
+{% endnote %}

 ***